Red teas, including honeybush and rooibos, are herbal teas plucked from bushes that grow in South Africa.

 HIGH TEA

 The name given to a hearty evening meal served late afternoon or early evening (now generally around 6 p.m.), which is a combination of afternoon tea and dinner.
-Not the upscale repast it sounds, high tea was the main meal for farming and working classes in Britain, comprises a main dish, generally roast beef or leg of lamb, bread and butter, a pudding (pastry or custard) and tea.
+Not the upscale repast it sounds, high tea was the main meal for farming and working classes in Britain, comprising a main dish, generally roast beef or leg of lamb, bread and butter, a pudding (pastry or custard), and tea.
 Sometimes called meat tea, it is a world away from the fashionable world of afternoon tea enjoyed by the upper classes.

 |